domRiddle/ASF/IPC.md

 Some API endpoints might require from you to specify extra data, such as providing appropriate JSON structure as a body of the request, together with setting `Content-Type` header to `application/json`.
 If API endpoint has some special requirements for an input, it'll be listed on the top of the endpoint description.

-Provided examples of requests/responses below show possible usage with **[curl](https://curl.haxx.se/)** tool - you're expected to modify URL parameter by prepending appropriate `Protocol://Host:Port` for your ASF usage, such as `http://127.0.0.1:1242`.
+Provided examples of requests/responses below show possible usage with **[curl](https://curl.haxx.se/)** tool - you're expected to modify URL parameter by prepending appropriate `Protocol://Host:Port` to the URL, according to your ASF usage, such as `http://127.0.0.1:1242`.

 ---